 Uluru is one of the great natural wonders of the world and the heart of Australia.

 Visitors to Uluru and Kata Tjuta are exposed to an expansive living cultural landscape which few are able to experience.
-Whether they spend their time learning of the ancient cultures of traditional owners, hearing about the plights of early explorers, or exploring the stunning flora and fauna with expert guides, face to face with this irresistible land, their senses come alive.
+Whether they spend their time learning of the Anangu - the oldest living culture on earth, hearing about the plights of early European explorers, or discovering the unique flora and fauna with expert guides, face to face with this irresistible land, senses come alive.